Euris-1/Autonomous-AIAGENT-VUM/README.md

 | **No audit trail** | Full lifecycle state machine with timestamped transitions |

 ---

+## Deployment Status

+This project is currently intended to run locally.

+The previous Railway-hosted deployment is no longer active, so users should run the application on their own machine using the local setup instructions below.

+Because the AI layer uses Ollama for local inference, Ollama must be installed and running before starting the application.

 ## How It Works — End to End